Is this perimenopause or just aging? A self-assessment approach

 What this page is / isn't

 This self-assessment helps organize your thinking about symptoms but does not diagnose anything.
 Many conditions can cause similar symptoms.
-Always discuss concerning symptoms with a healthcare provider.
+Always discuss concerning symptoms with a physician.

 References